-Further down the coast from Dunedin wander the 5 minute path to Nugget Point lighthouse and marvel the steep headland and rocky islets (The Nuggets).
-Enjoy amazing views along the coastline, visiting the famous Pūrākaunui Falls, looking out for fur seals lolling about, playing in rock pools and generally having fun.
+Further down the coast from Dunedin wander the 5-minute path to Nugget Point lighthouse and marvel the steep headland and rocky islets (The Nuggets).
+Enjoy amazing views along the coastline, visit the famous Pūrākaunui Falls, and look out for fur seals lolling about in rock pools and generally having fun.

 Invercargill is a gateway to some of New Zealand's most beautiful scenery and destinations including the Southland heartland, Stewart Island/Rakiura and the Ulva Island Bird Sanctuary.
 Take an easy ferry ride to the island sanctuary to meet unique wildlife in their native habitat.
 Local food specialties in Invercargill include Bluff Oysters and blue cod - they're a must try!